apache/pulsar/site2/docs/concepts-messaging.md

 Sequence ID | Each Pulsar message belongs to an ordered sequence on its topic.
 A message's sequence ID is its ordering in that sequence.
 Publish time | The timestamp of when the message was published (automatically applied by the producer).
 Event time | An optional timestamp that applications can attach to the message representing when something happened, for example, when the message was processed.
 The event time of a message is 0 if none is explicitly set.
-TypedMessageBuilder | When you set `TypedMessageBuilder`, the best practice is to set the key as a string.
+TypedMessageBuilder | `TypedMessageBuilder` is used to construct a message.
+You can set message properties like the message key, message value with `TypedMessageBuilder`. </br> When you set `TypedMessageBuilder`, the best practice is to set the key as a string.
 If you set the key as other types, for example, an AVRO object, the key is sent as bytes, and it is difficult to get the AVRO object back on the consumer.

-> For a more in-depth breakdown of Pulsar message contents, see the documentation on Pulsar's [binary protocol](developing-binary-protocol.md).
+> For a more in-depth breakdown of Pulsar message contents, see Pulsar [binary protocol](developing-binary-protocol.md).

 ## Producers